 Vauchez, Andre, ed.
 Encyclopedia of the Middle Ages.
 2 vols.
 Chicago and London: Fitzroy Dearborn Publishers, 2000.

-Available both in print and online (click on title above, maximum of 5 simultaneous users).
-Translation of Dictionnaire Encyclopedique du Moyen Age (available in Vat.
-Film Ref.
-CB351.D5 1997); compared to the Dictionary of the Middle Ages and Lexikon des Mittelalters coverage is restricted to "medieval Christendom" and "peoples and religions that were in contact with it" including Jews and Muslims.
+Translation of Dictionnaire Encyclopedique du Moyen Age (in Pius at CB351.D5 1997); compared to the Dictionary of the Middle Ages and Lexikon des Mittelalters coverage is restricted to "medieval Christendom" and "peoples and religions that were in contact with it" including Jews and Muslims.
 Written primarily for a European audience and intended to help such an audience "identify with an inheritance that still marks their way of life and some of whose aspects still charms them, but whose meaning escapes them," the encyclopedia gives a privileged place to philosophy, theology, spirituality, liturgy and iconography."